FimasDevelopment/IndexCertificate/README.md

 **- address Buyer :**  address of the buyer,  will be determined and set automatically

-**- function initiateCertificate(bool bLong, string uName, uint iStrike, uint cPremium, uint iValue, uint pAmount) :**
-Initialize of the Contract with the basis information.
+**- function initiateCertificate(bool bLong, string uName, uint iStrike, uint cPremium, uint iValue, uint pAmount) :** initialization of the Contract with the basis information.
 ContractPrice should be separate from the rest (constant and immutable contract vs variable contract premium.
 Or other values declared private) **

-**-  function buyCertificate(uint cPremium):** The Buyer enters into the contract here by paying the Contract Premium.
+**-  function buyCertificate(uint cPremium):** The Buyer enters into the contract, here by paying the Contract Premium.
 The Issuer gets the Premium immediately.

 **- function updatePrice(uint cPremium, uint iValue) :** only the issuer can update the contract premium and Index Value.
 Usually at the same time.

-**- function buyCertificate(uint cPremium) :**  the Buyer agrees to the contract, here by paying the Contract Premium.
-The out come of this is that Issuer gets the Premium immediately.
+#Sample Case

+Issuance of an index certificate for the DAX (Deutscher Aktienindex)

+The issuer (bank xy) issues an index certificate with an endless lifespan.
+The mentioned index certificate represents the performance of the DAX over a period of time.

+**After the Contract has been created respectively issued the certificate have to be initialized with the following values by using the contract functions initialize contract.**

+ - Index name or abbreviation **(uName) – DAX**

+ - Strike price on the issuance day **(iStrike) – 10302,46**

+ - Strike price on the validation day multiplied by exchange ratio **(cPremium) – 10302,46 * 0,01 = 103,46**

+ - Strike price of the current index value **(iValue) – 10298,28**

+ - Strike price on the validation day **(pAmount/(reward/loss) of the index value) – 10298,28**

+ - Total amount Amount **(Amount) – cValue multiplied by quantity – 103,46 * 100 = 10346**

+**The potential buyer is using the contract function ‘buy contract’ to buy the index certificate.
+Therefore the following values have to be served.**

+- Strike price on the validation day multiplied by exchange ratio **(cPremium) – 10302,46 * 0,01 = 103,46**
+- Total amount Amount **(Amount) – cValue multiplied by quantity 103,46 * 100 = 103646**

+**Permanently or on daily basis the certificate has to be rated by serving the following values.**

+- Strike price on the validation day multiplied by exchange ratio **(cPremium) – 10400,46 * 0,01 = 104,46**
+- Strike price of the current index value **(iValue) – 10400,46**

 #License information

-Copyright (c) 2016 Fimas Market Solution
+Copyright (c) 2016 Fimas - Financial Market Solutions

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal